nvrionis/e-science/orka/VRE_README.md

     name: "name of the VRE server",
     cpu: "number of CPU cores of VRE server",
-    ram: "ram in MB of VRE server",
+    ram: "ram in MiB of VRE server",
-    disk: "hard drive in GB of VRE server",
+    disk: "hard drive in GiB of VRE server",
     disk_template: "Standard or Archipelago",
     project_name: "name of a ~okeanos project, to pull resources from",
     image: "name of VRE image"

 Optional arguments for vre create command:

     admin_password: "Admin password for VRE servers.
-Default is auto-generated if not given from user",
+Default is auto-generated",
     admin_email: "Admin email for VRE DSpace image.
-Default is admin@dspace.gr if not given from user"
+Default is admin@dspace.gr"

  **admin_password must contain only uppercase and lowercase letters and numbers and be at least eight characters long**.